osg-htc/user-school-2018/docs/materials/day1/part1-ex5-request.md

 HTCondor translates these requirements into attributes that become part of the job's `requirements` expression.
 However, do not put your CPU, memory, and disk requirements directly into the `requirements` expression; use the `request_<i>XXX</i>` statements instead.

-Add these requirements to your submit file for the Python script, rerun the job, and confirm in the log file that your requests were used.
+**If you still have time in this working session, Add these requirements to your submit file for the Python script, rerun the job, and confirm in the log file that your requests were used.**